A game engine built for an AI game master.

 Build your own

-Describe a world and the engine derives its system with you—classes, factions, geography.
-An hour or so from a blank page to playing in a place only you could have made.
+Describe a world and the engine derives its system with you—classes, factions, geography, vehicles, and a playable opening.
+Under two hours from a blank page to a place only you could have made, entirely through conversation.

 Or start from a ready-made one

 In a hurry?
-Say you want to play the Dark Superhero demo (or Space Cowboy) and you're in within a couple of minutes—then make it yours: keep the hero, take over any character, or reshape it.
-A fast way to start; building your own is where the engine really opens up.
+Open Dark Superhero, Space Cowboy, or Kyosei and you're in within a couple of minutes—then make it yours: keep the hero, take over any character, or reshape it.
+Three doors into the same adaptable engine.

 Get Started